uxhao-o/Mwinc-Mamba/README.md

 </div>

+# About
+The `SFXRay` dataset is used to research intelligent diagnosis of skeletal fluorosis.
+It constructed by Professor Yun Wu and his master student [Hao Xu](http://uxhao.com) at Guizhou University.
+This dataset has published together with paper titled "Convolutional State Space Model with Multi-Window Cross-Scan to Advance the Automatic Diagnosis of Skeletal Fluorosis"  in journal of `Biomedical Signal Processing and Control`.

 # Notes
+- The `SFXRay` dataset has been published.
 - This study has been publiced by `Biomedical Signal Processing and Control` (BSPC).
-- We are currently organising the code and dataset, which is expected to be released in February 2025.
-Stay tuned!
+[Here](https://doi.org/10.1016/j.bspc.2024.107439) is our paper.
+- Currently, the `SFXRay` dataset has only provided classification label.
+In next stage, we will provide segmentation label aimed to achieve more diversified analysis to skeletal fluorosis diagnosis.
 - If you have any questions, feel free to contact us via email `uxhao_o@163.com`.

 # Dataset Usage Statement
+- This dataset is intended for scientific research use only and is prohibited for all uses other than scientific research.
-- If you use the `SFXRay` dataset provided by this study, you must cite the following two studies in the corresponding paper.
+- If you use the `SFXRay` dataset, you must cite the following two studies in the corresponding paper.

 ```
 @article{xu2025107439,